James Burton

-James Edward Burton (born August 21, 1939, in Dubberly, Louisiana) is an American guitarist.
+James Edward Burton (born August 21, 1939, in Dubberly, Louisiana, United States) is an American guitarist.
 A member of the Rock and Roll Hall of Fame since 2001 (his induction speech was given by longtime fan Keith Richards), Burton has also been recognized by the Rockabilly Hall of Fame and the Musicians Hall of Fame and Museum.
+He was elected into the Country Music Hall of Fame in 2024.
 Critic Mark Deming writes that "Burton has a well-deserved reputation as one of the finest guitar pickers in either country or rock ...
 Burton is one of the best guitar players to ever touch a fretboard."
-He is ranked number 19 in Rolling Stone list of 100 Greatest Guitarists.
+He is ranked number 24 in Rolling Stone list of 250 greatest guitarists of all time.

-Since the 1950s, Burton has recorded and performed with an array of singers, including Bob Luman, Dale Hawkins, Ricky Nelson, Elvis Presley (and was leader of Presley's TCB Band), The Everly Brothers, Johnny Cash, Merle Haggard, Glen Campbell, John Denver, Gram Parsons, Emmylou Harris, Judy Collins, Jerry Lee Lewis, Claude King, Elvis Costello, Joe Osborn, Roy Orbison, Joni Mitchell, Hoyt Axton, Townes Van Zandt, Steve Young, Vince Gill, and Suzi Quatro.
+Since the 1950s, Burton has recorded and performed with an array of singers, including Bob Luman, Dale Hawkins, Ricky Nelson, Elvis Presley (and was leader of Presley's TCB Band), The Everly Brothers, Johnny Cash, Merle Haggard, Glen Campbell, John Denver, Gram Parsons, Emmylou Harris, Lee Hazlewood, Judy Collins, Jerry Lee Lewis, Claude King, Elvis Costello, Joe Osborn, Roy Orbison, Joni Mitchell, Hoyt Axton, Townes Van Zandt, Steve Young, Vince Gill, and Suzi Quatro.

 Biography

 Early life and career

 Burton was born in Dubberly in south Webster Parish near Minden, Louisiana, to Guy M. Burton (1909–2001) and the former Lola Poland (1914–2011), a native of rural Fryeburg in Bienville Parish.
 She was the daughter of James and Althius Poland.
 Burton's wife is Louise Burton.

 Self-taught, Burton began playing guitar during childhood.
 He was hired to be part of the staff band for the popular Louisiana Hayride radio show in Shreveport.
 While he was still a teenager, Burton left Shreveport for Los Angeles, where he joined Ricky Nelson's band.
 There, he made numerous recordings as a session musician.
-Burton created and played the guitar solo on Dale Hawkins 1957 hit song "Susie Q", a record that would become one of the Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.
+Burton created and played the guitar riff on Dale Hawkins 1957 hit song "Susie Q", a record that would become one of the Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.
+He had originally written the song as an instrumental before Hawkins wrote lyrics for it; Burton never received credit or royalties for his contributions to "Susie Q".